 Tribal Council Reminds Non-Members of Fishing Regulations

-AKWESASNE — The Saint Regis Mohawk Tribal Council is notifying individuals who are non-members that fishing in Akwesasne’s territorial waters is an inherent and protected right of tribal members.
-Anyone seeking to fish in our territory who is not an enrolled tribal member must obtain a Non-Member Fishing Permit pursuant to the Non-Member Fishing Permit Regulations and Law (TCR #2011-52).
+Akwesasne, NY — The Saint Regis Mohawk Tribal Council is reminding non-members that fishing in Akwesasne’s territorial waters is an inherent and protected right of members.
+Non-members seeking to fish in the territory must obtain a fishing permit pursuant to the Non-Member Fishing Permit Regulations and Law (TCR 2011-52).

-On November 22, 2011 the Tribal Council adopted the Non-Member Fishing Regulations to specifically apply to all non-tribal members who want to fish in Akwesasne.
-In 2014, it was amended in collaboration with tribal fishermen to support the Tribe’s conservation efforts by specifying the St. Regis River and Raquette River, upstream from the St. Lawrence River through the Tribe's jurisdiction.
-It was also further strengthened by noting that non-members may not fish during a closed season for any species.
+On November 22, 2011 the Tribal Council adopted the Non-Member Fishing Regulations to specifically apply to all non-tribal members who fish in Akwesasne.
+It was amended in collaboration with tribal fishermen in 2014 to further protect fishing resources by specifying the tributary waterways of the St. Lawrence River, known as the St. Regis River and Raquette River, upstream through the Tribe's jurisdiction.
+It specified that non-member members may not fish during a closed season for any species in these waters.

-Applications for a Non-Member Fishing Permit are available for an annual fee of $40 from the Tribe’s Compliance Department; located on the third floor of the Community Building at 412 State Route 37 in Akwesasne, NY.
-Copies of the Tribe’s Non-Member Fishing Regulations and additional information are also available upon request.
-Additionally, non-members are required to also comply with the New York State Department of Environmental Conservation’s Statewide Angling Regulations.
+A non-member fishing permit application is available for an annual fee of $40 from the Tribe’s Compliance Department; located on the third floor of the Community Building, 412 State Route 37, Akwesasne, NY 13655.
+Copies of the amended SRMT Non-Member Fishing Regulations and additional information are also available upon request.